ardorlab/MIDAS/README.md

 Welcome to the Modularly Integrated Design Assistance Suite (MIDAS) repository.
 MIDAS utilizes inheritance, object-oriented, and functional programming to deliver a simple yet robust tool for solving optimization problems.
 While it has been applied primarily to nuclear engineering design problems, MIDAS has been built to support a wide range of optimization problems across many domains.

 MIDAS is designed to provide users with a variety of optimization methodologies, along with a comprehensive set of hyperparameter inputs, giving users the flexibility to construct the optimization that best suits their problem.
-The input file format was designed to be intuitive and easily readable, enabling optimizations that are simpler to configure, quick to employ, and adaptable to a wide range of use cases.
+The input file format was designed to be intuitive and easily readable, enabling optimizations that are simple to configure, quick to employ, and adaptable to a wide range of use cases.

 Current optimization methodologies supported in MIDAS are: